HeitorMC/HeitorMC/README.md

 - Formerly a network engineer but I found out that software engineering is my passion;
 - Portuguese is my native language, but I can speak English too;
 - Working daily with Ruby, NodeJS, Typescript, Docker and backend frameworks like Ruby on Rails, Express, and NestJs;
+- Skiled in automated tests and used with the following test libraries: RSpec, Mocha, and Jest
 - I love when assigned to devops tasks;
 - Currently studying: **Golang** and **Ruby on Rails**
 - 📫 Reach me: heitor711n@gmail.com